uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 };
 ```

-Instead of `undefined` you can also `null` which represents the absence of an object value.
+Instead of `undefined` we can also use `null` which represents the absence of an object value.
-Note that there is no separate `null` data type.
-Instead, `null` is just a special object:
+There is no separate `null` data type—`null` is simply a special object:

 ```js
 console.log(typeof null); // object
 ```

-Here is how you can use `null` to represent the absence of a property:
+Here is how we can use `null` to represent the absence of a property:

 ```js
 const person = {